 Which animals are most successful?

-The hippocampus is very successful.
+The seahorse is very successful.
 I think it is partly because it is in two parts and it gives the impression of emerging from the water or coming out of the wall.
 It is also because it is a mysterious and majestic animal.
 The cat on the branch has a lot of success as well as the dogs (Schnauzer, French Bulldog, Pug, Poodle, Boxer...).
 I get a lot of requests from people who want their dog breed!
 Otherwise the classics also appeal: the deer trophy but also the elephant, the rhino, the moose, the unicorn...

 What is the minimum age which is required to make such sculptures?
 What is the easiest model?